Rapid Review: Pyloric Stenosis

 Pyloric Stenosis

-• PE will show RUQ olive-like mass (hypertrophied pylorus)
+• Clinical: dehydration, RUQ olive-like mass

-• Labs will show hypochloremic hypokalemic metabolic alkalosis
+• Labs: hypochloremic hypokalemic metabolic alkalosis

 Sample question:

-A 3-week-old boy presents with two days of non-bilious projectile vomiting.
+A 3-week-old boy presents with two days of nonbilious projectile vomiting.
 Examination reveals a mass in the infant’s right upper quadrant.
-On a barium upper GI series report, the radiologist states a “string sign” is present.
+On a barium upper GI series report, the radiologist states a string sign is present.
 Which of the following is this infant at greatest risk of developing?

 By Yehuda Wolf, MPA, PA-C